syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ![minDate and maxDate](images/date-navigation/min-maxDate.png)

 >**NOTE**
-* The timeslots falls beyond the minimum/maximum date time will be disabled, and user interaction were restricted in timeslot views.
+* The timeslot falls beyond the minimum or maximum date-time will be disabled, and the user interaction was restricted in the timeslot views.

 ## Programmatic date navigation